georgedoescode/pixeloncanvas/content/sketches/cactus02/index.md

 date: 2019-07-29
 ---

 Building on **CACTUS01**...
-Playing with a bit more procedural grain and a friendlier color palette.
+Playing with a bit more procedural grain and a friendlier color palette

-Inspired by the little dude on my window sill.
+Inspired by the little dude on my window sill